Fred Biletnikoff: Regular season

+Postseason

 Coaching career and later life

 Biletnikoff began his career in coaching soon after his retirement from playing.
 He served on the coaching staff of Orange Glen High School (1982), Palomar College (1983), Diablo Valley College (1984), Oakland Invaders (1985), Arizona Wranglers (1986), and Calgary Stampeders (1987–88).
-In 1989 Biletnikoff became the wide receivers coach for the Oakland Raiders, a position he held until 2007.
+In 1989, Biletnikoff became wide receivers coach for the Oakland Raiders, a position he held until 2007.

 In February 1999, Biletnikoff's daughter Tracey was found strangled to death at age 20 in Redwood City, California.
 Tracey's boyfriend, Mohammed Haroon Ali, was convicted of first-degree murder in 2012 after admitting he strangled her with a T-shirt at a drug and alcohol treatment center during an argument over whether he had relapsed.
 He was sentenced to 55 years to life imprisonment.
-Biletnikoff called Ali an "animal" after the sentencing, and said his hatred for him would never go away.
+Biletnikoff called Ali an "animal" after the sentencing and said his hatred for him would never go away.
 In 2015, Biletnikoff founded Tracey's Place of Hope in Loomis, California, a shelter for domestic violence victims and substance abuse treatment for females ages 14 to 18.